rolandbreedveld/nest-api/README.md

 - 2022-07-09 V1.12 Add comments for getting token \
                    updated latest class-file from gboudreau
 - 2023-02-08 V1.13 Add Alarm IDX, this wille enable ECO and AWAY mode if Alarm system is on.
+- 2023-05-03 V1.14 Changed procedure to get the token and cookie